27 June 2019

 We’d love to hear from you…

-Feel free to get in touch on social if you’d like to know more about what we do, our beach clean experience and our cooperation with MCS, or if you’d like to share your own beach clean memories and pictures.
+Feel free to get in touch on social if you’d like to know more about what we do and our beach clean experience with MCS, or if you’d like to share your own beach clean memories and pictures.

 Oh, and we almost forgot… the number of turtle species in the world is 7.
 Did you guess right? :)